Team-Recon-Black-Ops/CrimsonRufus/README.md

 ### dump

 The **dump** action will extract current TGTs and service tickets if in an elevated context.
 If not elevated, service tickets for the current user are extracted.
 The resulting extracted tickets can be filtered by `/service` (use `/service:krbtgt` for TGTs) and/or logon ID (the `/luid:0xA..` parameter).
-The KRB-CRED files (.kirbis) are output as base64 blobs and can be reused with the ptt function, or Mimikatz's **kerberos::ptt** functionality.
+The KRB-CRED files (.kirbis) are output as base64 blobs and can be reused with the ptt function, or Mimikatz's **fluffy::ptt** functionality.

 **Note:** if run from a _non-elevated_ context, the session keys for TGTs are not returned (by default) from the associated APIs, so only service tickets extracted will be usable.
 If you want to (somewhat) workaround this, use the **tgtdeleg** command.